Privacy Policy

 - Art.
 6(1)(f) GDPR – legitimate interests (security, fraud prevention, service reliability, debugging, and defending legal claims)

-Where we process end-customer data, we do so as processoron the merchant’s instructions; the merchant determines the relevant legal basis for that processing.
+Where we process end-customer data, we do so as processor on the merchant’s instructions; the merchant determines the relevant legal basis for that processing.

 7) Recipients / Service Providers

-A) Email delivery (Postmark)
+A) Email delivery: Resend

-B) Error monitoring (Sentry)
+B) Error monitoring: Sentry

-C) Support chat provider
+C) Support chat: Crisp

 We do not sell personal data and do not share personal data for advertising.

-8) International Transfers (Outside the EU/EEA)
+8) International Data Transfers (Outside the EU/EEA)

 9) Retention and Deletion